michoug/theBIGbam/docs/PHAGE_PACKAGING.md

 ### Filtering: Only Matching Termini

-A read's terminus is only counted if it starts with a **match** (no soft-clipping or mismatch).
+A read's terminus is only counted if it starts with a **match** within the first min_clipping_length basepairs (default 5).
 This is verified using both the CIGAR string and MD tag.
-Reads starting with clipping or mismatches are excluded because they likely represent sequencing artifacts or misalignments rather than true biological termini.
+Reads starting with clippings or insertions longer than 5bp are excluded because they likely represent sequencing artifacts or misalignments rather than true biological termini.
+Reads where the terminus is counted are called "clean reads".

 ### Short vs Long Reads